IRS Notice Guide

 A CP161 alone will not cause business closure.
 However, unresolved business tax debts can lead to levies on business accounts and receivables at later stages of collection.

-Upload your CP161 notice and get a formal abatement request citing the exact IRM provisions for your penalty type.
-8,200+ abatement requests generated.
+Upload your CP161 notice and our tool checks the exact IRM provisions that apply to your penalty type.

 Disclaimer: This guide is for educational purposes only.
 It does not constitute tax or legal advice.
 Consult a qualified tax professional for advice specific to your situation.